vargvinter/cert/23 Queues.md

 ### Redis

-In order to use the redis queue driver, you should configure a Redis database connection in your config/database.php configuration file.
+In order to use the redis queue driver, you should configure a Redis database connection in `config/database.php` configuration file.

 ### Other Driver Prerequisites